Are you trying to drive more organic traffic to your website? Looking for an SEO checklist that would show you exactly what to do to make it happen?

 #18.
 Review Top-ranking Content for Patterns

-Go through all the top-ranking pages to identify common elements that deliver on the user’s intent.
+Go through all the top-ranking pages in the search results to identify common elements that deliver on the user’s intent.
 These would include the optimal length as well as any standard sections all those pages include.

 #19.
 Identify Any Additional Information to Include